 That was how I introduced the concept of ethical non-monogamy to my partner many years ago.
 We were walking out of the subway with about 100 other people and, well, let’s just say I’m not a particularly quiet talker.

 Needless to say: be a bit more intentional with when you introduce this topic.
 In public might not be the best spot BUT in a car, while hiking, or anytime you’re side-by-side can help ease the tension.

 When it’s done, you’ll feel so relieved

 The conversation probably not go perfectly at first.
 You might pull a me and choose the wrong time or maybe you’ll stumble over your words.
 Ultimately, though talking about sex has only positive impacts: more intimacy, openness, and exploration.

 In the story above, despite my word vomit + initial awkwardness, the beau and I had a fabulous discussion.
 We learned so much about how the other person thinks about sex.
 Plus, that convo set the stage for future chats inspired by something one of us reads.
 I now send him articles about sex, feminism, intersectionality, emotional labour—you name it!—pretty regularly, highlighting the parts that stick out to me the most.

 No matter how difficult it feels at first, you and your partner will learn so much about your relationship and each other.

-Crave additional support talking about sex (and other Big Scary Topics)?
+Crave additional support talking about sex (and other vulnerable topics)?